lsarecz/Dockerized-Oracle-Database-12c/Oracle DB 12/Create Oracle 12c service in Kubernetes Cluster.md

 The service selector app=oradb has to match a Pod label for the service to be able to manage the Pod.

-- Creating a Replication Controller
+- Creating a Deployment

-Next, we shall create a replication controller with a matching label.
-The replication controller definition file called oradb-rc.yaml defines a replication controller. **For the replication controller to manage the Pods defined in the spec field the key:value expression of the selector in the replication controller has to match a label in the Pod template mapping.** The selector defaults to the same setting as the spec->template->metadata->labels.
+Next, we shall create a deployment with a matching label.
+The deployment definition file called oradb-deployment.yaml defines a deployment. **For the replication controller to manage the Pods defined in the spec field the key:value expression of the selector in the replication controller has to match a label in the Pod template mapping.** The selector defaults to the same setting as the spec->template->metadata->labels.
 The template->spec->containers mapping defines the containers in the Pod with only the Oracle Database container "sath89/oracle-12c" defined.

 ```
-apiVersion: v1
+apiVersion: apps/v1
-kind: ReplicationController
+kind: Deployment
 metadata:
-name: "oradb"
+  name: oradb
-labels:
-app: "oradb"
 spec:
+  selector:
+    matchLabels:
+      run: oradb
   replicas: 2
   template:
     metadata:
       labels:
-app: "oradb"
+        run: oradb
     spec:
       containers:
--
+      - name: oradb
-image: "sath89/oracle-12c"
+        image: sath89/oracle-12c
-name: "oradb"
+        ports:
+        - containerPort: 1521
 ```

-Next, run the kubectl create command to create a replication controller from the definition file oradb-rc.yaml.
+Next, run the kubectl create command to create a deployment from the definition file oradb-deployment.yaml.

 ```
-kubectl create -f oradb-rc.yaml
+kubectl create -f oradb-deployment.yaml
 ```

-The replication controller gets created.
-List the replication controller.
+The deployment gets created.
+List the deployment.
 ```
-kubectl get rc
+kubectl get deployments
 ```
-The oradb replication controller gets created.
+The oradb deployment gets created.
-List the Pods created by the replication controller.
+List the Pods created by the deployment.

 ```
 kubectl get pods
 ```

-Three Oracle Database Pods get listed.
-Because the Pod oradb, which is started using the Pod definition file oradb.yaml does not include a label that matches the selector in the replication controller, two new replicas are started by the replication controller.
+Two Oracle Database Pods get listed.
+Because the Pod oradb, which is started using the Pod definition file oradb.yaml does not include a label that matches the selector in the deployment, two new replicas are started by the deployment.

 Describe the service oradb with the following command.
 ```